IHEC/ihec-ecosystems/version_metadata/readme.md

     $ apy -V
     Python 2.7.12 :: Anaconda 2.3.0 (64-bit)

-Note that you can also use plain Python 2 and install required packages by using pip: `pip install -r requirements.txt`.
+Note that you can also use plain Python 2 and install required packages:
+* either by using pip directly (if you have root privileges)
+    $ pip install -r requirements.txt

+* or by using pipenv
+    $ pipenv install --two -r requirements.txt

 ### Usage